magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 1. Click **Add URL Rewrite**.
 1. Select *Custom* on the Create URL Rewrite drop down.
     1. Type in the Request Path "shipping".
     1. Type in the Target Path the new URL key.
+For example, "shipping1".
     1. Select **No** in the Redirect drop down.

 ## Related reading